fvergaracl/greengagecore/README.md

-# GREENGAGECORE
+# GreenCrowd

-**GREENGAGECORE** is a citizen science platform designed to collect georeferenced data through campaigns or global contributions.
+**GreenCrowd** is a citizen science platform designed to collect georeferenced data through campaigns or global contributions.
 Built with [Next.js](https://nextjs.org/) and Prisma, it provides robust tools for user authentication, data collection, and campaign management.

 ## Features